vargasd/nix-config/README.md

 # My nix configuration

 So far, it's just nix-darwin.
-For now, I'm using nix on a trial basis, particularly since macos setting management is not so great.
+For now, I'm using nix on a trial basis, particularly since MacOS setting management is not so great.

 ## nix-darwin